 Tax refunds only go to taxpayers who keep up on their commitments.
 If you skipped a year and didn’t file a return in the past, don’t expect the IRS to overlook it.
 The agency will hold your return if you haven’t filed in past years.
 Don’t think the bean counters at the IRS are going to overlook the fact that you still have an unpaid tax bill sitting around on the books and send you a refund this year.
 If you still owe a balance from prior years, prepare yourself to receive a letter that your refund’s been applied toward your outstanding balance.

 If you have bill collectors hounding you, you can at least rest easy that the IRS won’t hand your check over to most creditors as garnishment.
 While your credit-card bills are off limits to refund garnishment, the IRS doesn’t take so kindly to unpaid child support payments, and if you’re behind on those, it applies your tax return to your court-ordered obligations.
 If you’re delinquent in paying off federally subsidized student loans, the IRS will also apply your refund directly to your loan balance.

 While most creditors can’t garnish a tax refund, everything changes drastically when you file bankruptcy.
 The court that administers your bankruptcy filing may decide to intervene and seize your tax refund to help sort out the situation with your unpaid creditors.
 If you’re in Chapter 13 bankruptcy, the court can request the funds be directed to your reorganization, and those in Chapter 7 bankruptcy may lose their refund entirely.
 If your bankruptcy’s been discharged before your file your return, you can expect to receive your refund as normal.

 - How to Pay an Interest Only Mortgage

-- Disadvantage of an Interest-Only Mortgage
+- Is an Interest-Only Mortgage Loan a Smart Move?

 - Questions to Ask Potential House Buyers If Selling Yourself